Knowledge Hub

 Use a weekly rhythm: read, practice, document and review.
 A simple routine beats occasional intense study that stops after a few days.

-You are ready when you can explain the role, show one or two examples and answer basic questions with honest structure.
-Do not wait for perfect confidence.
+A candidate is ready when a candidate can explain the role, show one or two examples and answer basic questions with honest structure.
+Perfect confidence is not required.

 Build transferable skills: communication, analysis, documentation, data awareness and problem solving.
 These make it easier to move between roles later.